gagneurlab/drop/docs/source/prepare.rst

 Aberrant splicing dictionary
 ++++++++++++++++++++++++++++
 These parameters are directly used by the ``aberrantSplicing`` snakemake command.
 Each group must have at least ``10`` samples.
+This module uses FRASER to detect aberrant splicing.
+We recently developed an improved version of FRASER that uses the Intron Jaccard Index instead of percent spliced in and splicing efficiency to call aberrant splicing.
+To use this improved version, set the ``FRASER_version`` parameter to 'FRASER2'.
 To use external counts, refer to the ``Using External Counts`` section.

 ============================  =========  =====================================================================================================================================================================================================================  ======
 Parameter                     Type       Description                                                                                                                                                                                                            Default/Examples